statechannels/statechannels/packages/nitro-protocol/docs/wallet-dev-tutorial/execute-state-transitions.md

 ## Fixed and Variable Parts

-It is convenient to define some other structs, each containing a subset of the above data:
+It is convenient to define some solidity structs, each containing a subset of the above data:

 ```solidity
   struct FixedPart {